capactio/capact/docs/investigation/open-ebs/README.md

 The only option is to use one of Local Volume providers like in Backup and Restore investigation.

+## Costs

+There are two options for deploying OpenEBS.
+In both cases additional storage is required.
+At least 3 volumes in separate availability zones.
+For better availability on each node we may create Raid volumes from 3 EBS.
+In total it will require 9 volumes.

+### Co-hosting on worker nodes

+There are no immediate additional costs.
+OpenEBS deploys quite a few new PODs.
+This may require bigger nodes.

+### Dedicated nodes for storage

+To achieve full HA at least 3 nodes are required in separate availability zones.

 ## Conclusions

 OpenEBS is a project which seems to in a process of transition.
 Currently it has so many options that it's not clear which one should be used.